ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * Name: pubsub-perm

-* Description/Specification: Permissions corresponding to the topic data interactions in the pub/sub group
+* Description/Specification: Permissions pertaining to application groups (topics) or to corresponding security groups.

 * Reference: {{&SELF}}

-## CoAP Content-Formats {#content_format}
+## CoAP Content-Formats {#content_formats}

 IANA is asked to register the following entries to the "CoAP Content-Formats" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.